-The energy market is in crisis, with extreme volatility in energy wholesale prices leading to huge increases for bills over the last 2 years.
+The energy market has been in crisis since 2021, with extreme volatility in energy wholesale prices leading to huge increases for bills.

 The market is regulated by the Office of Gas and Electricity Markets, known as Ofgem, whose role is to protect consumers by promoting competition and fair practise within the industry.

 This page provides an overview of the major UK energy suppliers, summarises recent industry news, and gives some advice and tips, as well as sources for further support.

 The top 8 suppliers account for 80% of the UK gas and electricity market.

 Our independent and honest reviews of each supplier collate information from trusted sources into one place to guide you in finding the best solution for your electricity and gas needs.